coverlet-coverage/coverlet/Documentation/GlobalTool.md

 You can also include coverage of the test assembly itself by specifying the `--include-test-assembly` flag.

+## SourceLink

+Coverlet supports [SourceLink](https://github.com/dotnet/sourcelink) custom debug information contained in PDBs.
+When you specify the `--use-source-link` flag, Coverlet will generate results that contain the URL to the source files in your source control instead of local file paths.

 ## Exit Codes

-Coverlet outputs specific exit codes to better support build automation systems for determining failures and take action on it.
+Coverlet outputs specific exit codes to better support build automation systems for determining the kind of failure so the appropriate action can be taken.

 ```bash
 0 - Success.
 1 - If any test fails.